-Focusing on face recognition, facial composites and their utilization in criminal investigation, this research has contributed to our understanding of the processes underlying face perception and has had a direct effect in enhancing the identification of criminal suspects directly resulting in arrests.
-This area of research has been part funded by the EPSRC £202,000 and the ESRC (£77000) and through internal sources of finance.
+Focusing on face recognition, facial composites and their utilization in criminal investigation, this research has contributed to our understanding of the processes underlying face perception and has had a direct effect in greatly enhancing identification of criminal suspects, directly resulting in arrests.
+This area of research has been part funded by the EPSRC £202,000 and the ESRC (£77000), and through internal sources of finance.
 Collaborations exist with researchers who are based at the University of Stirling, University of Leeds, University of the West of England, Bournemouth University and Edinburgh Napier.

 This research is of particular value in identifying the specific processes which are of importance in determining the course of language development in bilingual children.